sysrpl/Codebot.Web/README.md

 </html>
 ```

-The template enging will see curly braces ``{ }`` with an identifier in it and substitute it with a property of your object.
-In the example above ``The title of this page is {Title}`` would be substituted with ``The title of this page is Blank`` because the base class of PageHandler defines ``Title`` like so:
+The templating enging will recognize the curly braces ``{ }`` and attempt to substitute its contents using a property of your object.
+In the example above ``The title of this page is {Title}`` would be substituted with ``The title of this page is Blank`` because the base class of PageHandler defines this ``Title`` property:

 ```csharp
     public virtual string Title { get => "Blank"; }
 ```

-To alter the title in you class you could add this inside of your ``Hello`` class:
+To alter the title in, your ``Hello`` handler class you could add:

 ```csharp
     public override string Title { get => "My Home Page"; }
 ```

-This would result in the response ``The title of this page is My Home Page`` being generated.
+This would result in the response ``The title of this page is My Home Page`` being generated be templating engine.

-Different handlers can use the same tempalte resulting in different response results.
-Additionally, properties templated by curly braces ``{ }`` can be of any type and are not required to be be strings.
+Different handler classes can use the same template resulting in different response results.
+Additionally, properties templated by curly braces ``{ }`` can be of any type.
+They are not required to be strings.
 For example if you had a ``User`` class with properties like Name, Birthday, and Role, it could be templated in your file resource like so:

 ```html
 <html>